Faculty News

 Rajat Jain, a civil engineering MASc student, claimed the second place prize in the 3MT@UBC competition.
 Tasked with the challenge of presenting their thesis research in a condensed but engaging three minute talk, competitors in the Three Minute Thesis (3MT) came from a variety of departments across campus.
 On March 15th, these graduate students went head to […]

-Putting Diversity Front and Centre: Civil Professor Sheryl Staub-French named Dean’s Advisor on Equity, Diversity and Inclusion
+Professor Staub-French named Dean’s Advisor on EDI

 At last Sunday’s Academy Awards, Lee Unkrich, the director of the animated film Coco, concluded his acceptance speech by reminding viewers that “representation matters.”
 The story of a Mexican boy’s journey through the Land of the Dead, Coco features an almost all-Latino voice cast and was inspired by Mexico’s rich culture and traditions.
 Another hit […]